Introduction

 Fields

-(string): The name of the filter to use.
-See example for the parameters to pass for the filter as well as https://github.com/Anti-Raid/captcha.
+({any}): See example for the parameters to pass for the filter as well as https://github.com/Anti-Raid/captchaviewbox_size

 Methods